-The Event
+The event

-The Weekend Workshop weekend began with an informal Friday evening session, followed by a Saturday study day and Sunday group activities.
-A total of 40 people attended all the weekend sessions, of whom twenty-three completed evaluation forms.
+The weekend workshop weekend began with an informal Friday evening session, followed by a Saturday study day and Sunday group activities.
+A total of 40 people attended all the weekend sessions, of whom 23 completed evaluation forms.
 Of these 23, 19 were midwifery students.

 The evaluations provide the basis of this exploration of midwifery students' views about their educational experiences.
-The opening session emphasises the evaluation and when events concluded, participants were requested to complete the forms.
+The opening session emphasised the evaluation and when events concluded, participants were requested to complete the forms.
 The evaluation data were analysed qualitatively along thematic lines.
 Despite respondents being a relatively heterogeneous group, it is necessary, in order to be faithful to the data, to indicate the responses of all who completed the evaluation forms.
 For this reason, all respondents' views are represented in this paper.

-Ethical Issues
+Ethical issues

-Through this paper, we share the midwifery students' experiences of this Weekend Workshop and its implications for education.
-To clarify the findings, we are using a format like a research report.
+Through this paper, we share the midwifery students' experiences of this weekend workshop and its implications for education.
+To clarify the findings, we are using a format similar to a research report.
 Clearly, the event was not a research project, but this approach draws out important ethical implications.
-The Birth Project Group, who organised the event, correctly identified that the Workshop might encourage self-disclosure, so the Friday evening informal scene-setting included an outline of 'ground rules'; these included the need to maintain confidentiality among participants.
-Ground rules also featured the possibility, if the Workshop was productive, of publications.
+The Birth Project Group, who organised the event, correctly identified that the workshop might encourage self-disclosure, so the Friday evening informal scene-setting included an outline of 'ground rules'; these included the need to maintain confidentiality among participants.
+Ground rules also featured the possibility, if the workshop was productive, of publications.
 This would be necessary to fulfil the ethical obligation of sharing any new ideas emerging.
 Participants were assured of anonymity and that confidentiality would extend to any publications.